Frequently Asked Questions

 Investors are responsible for conducting research on a potential investment, including understanding the company's exit strategy.
 An exit strategy is how a company intends to “cash out” their shareholders' investments.
 However, there is no guarantee of when or whether that exit strategy will happen.

 Difficulty in Valuing Private Companies:

 It's incredibly difficult to value early-stage companies.
 They're just starting out, so the company's value generally can't be based on its assets, book value, or historical results of operations.
 You shouldn't consider the offering's valuation or share price a formal indication of the company's worth.
 Use your judgment to decide the worth of the shares you buy.

 Risk of Total Loss:

 Many companies fail - that's why due diligence is so important.
-It's up to you to judge if a startup has the potential to succeed.
-FlashFunders does not recommend or endorse any of the materials that companies post on the FlashFunders website, and does not conduct diligence on the business plan, disclosures, risks, prospects, or other investment considerations of any startup.
+It's up to you to judge if an early-stage company has the potential to succeed.
+FlashFunders does not recommend or endorse any of the materials that companies post on the FlashFunders website, and does not conduct diligence on the business plan, disclosures, risks, prospects, or other investment considerations of any company.
 You may lose some or all of your investment, and you need to be in a financial position to be able to bear that loss.

 Investing in private companies through any type of 'note' includes the risk of total loss and is extremely speculative.

 Since notes are debt securities, there is an obligation by the company to pay back principal and interest to the investor.
 However, if the company encounters financial difficulties, there could be missed payments or total loss of the investment to the investor.